 Communications majors follow a similar path to English majors.
 However, those that work in this field may find themselves in certain careers, such as speech writing or reporting.

 English is another popular major amongst bachelor’s degree students.
-It’s more than just knowing the language; this major is about understanding the language and literature.
+It’s more than just knowing the language; this major is about the study of language and literature.
 Students take courses where they explore the writings of the most influential writers in history.

 English graduates go on to careers with a heavy focus on writing, such as technical writing, scriptwriting, novel writing, or teaching writing.